 CS: What are your biggest challenges?

-CD: In many respects, my team and I have been given a mandate to be change agents.
+CD: In many respects, my team and I have been given a mandate to be change associates.
 And change is never easy.
 The biggest challenge is building consensus and buy-in among the internal groups that are most on the front lines of that change.
 At the end of the day, we are all on same team and share the same goals.
 The critical factor is how to best demonstrate how the change my team brings will, in fact, not just serve the company’s goals, but also the personal goals of those internal groups.

 CS: What are some of your proudest moments?